lmammino/tapo-l920-on-off/README.md

 ## Troubleshooting

-If you are experiencing unexpected issues or errors, you can get more insights on what's going on by enabling `DEBUG` logs.
+If you are experiencing unexpected issues or errors, you can get more insights into what's going on by enabling `DEBUG` logs.

 You can do that by setting the following environment variable: